mlsilva23/web-dev-lessons/wk-01/readme.md

 Define the command(s) you used to create the new file: touch index.html

 2. Create a commit for your new file.
-Define the command(s) you used to create the commit:
+Define the command(s) you used to create the commit: git status, git add, git commit -m""

 3. Make a simple webpage using your index.html file.
 Your webpage must include:
 * A paragraph or list (ordered or unordered)